karpathy/cryptos/README.md

 4a79aed64097a0cd9e87f1e88e9ad771ddb5c5d762b3c3bbf02adf3112d5d375
 ```

-#### Keys
+### Keys

-This repo has a pure Python from-scratch zero-dependency implementation for generating a new private/public key pair and the corresponding Bitcoin address (okay, except the RIPEMD160 hash function implementation that I imported).
-Use the cli:
+`getnewaddress.py` is a cli entryway to the code that generates a new Bitcoin private/public key pair and the corresponding (base58 compressed) address:

 ```bash
 $ python getnewaddress.py